Keep your hardwood floors looking beautiful and clean with these hardwood-specific mop picks.

 A mop is one of the easiest methods to clean a hardwood floor.
 This is ideal for both once-over polishing and thorough cleaning.

-It’s easier to attract crumbs, dirt, other debris, and pet hair using a dry mop once or twice a week.
+It’s easier to attract crumbs, dirt, other debris, and pet hair needing a dry mop once or twice a week.
 Of course, it may be more depending on what’s going on at the moment and how many people are coming and departing.

-It is critical to avoid using too much water on your hardwood floor.
+It is critical to avoid needing too much water on your hardwood floor.
 To avoid any damage, you should avoid allowing it to pool.
 Even if your flooring has a protective sealer, oversaturating the surface might be harmful.

 Water Test Your Hardwood Floor First